Okinawa Prefecture: Geology

 The island is largely composed of coral, and rainwater filtering through that coral has given the island many caves, which played an important role in the Battle of Okinawa.
 Gyokusendo is an extensive limestone cave in the southern part of Okinawa's main island.
+Nuchishinji-gama (Cave Okinawa) served as a place of refuge during the Battle of Okinawa from American troops.

 Climate

 The island experiences temperatures above 20 C for most of the year.
 The climate of the islands ranges from humid subtropical climate (Köppen climate classification Cfa) in the north, such as Okinawa Island, to tropical rainforest climate (Köppen climate classification Af) in the south such as Iriomote Island.
 Snowfall is unheard of at sea level.
 However, on January 24, 2016, sleet was reported in Nago for the first time on record.